The Highland 1000

 The Highland 1000 is a four day event ideal for all levels of experience from the novice to the most expert crews who want to brush up on their skills in beautiful surroundings or shake down their car for a longer event.
 For the novice it’s a great introduction to historic regularity rallies.

 Starting and finishing in Falkirk by the amazing Falkirk Wheel, the rally winds its way through the fantastic Scottish Highland scenery passing by many familiar landmarks and iconic Scottish lochs.

 We have chosen interesting coffee and lunch stops including distilleries and roadside restaurants.

 With emphasis on fun the competition will be on quiet or private land where you can express yourself and test your navigator.
 There is no night time driving and most of the route and competition will be on tarmac, although we will find the occasional gravel road.

 For those who want a more relaxed drive we have a Touring Class as well.

-Arrive on Thursday evening or Friday morning at our base in Falkirk.
-Scrutineering is from 08.00 on Friday after which there is morning coffee before the start to Dornoch via Loch Lomond, from the amazing Falkirk Wheel.
+Arrive on Friday at our base in Falkirk.
+Scrutineering is from 08.00 on Saturday after which there is morning coffee before the start to Dornoch via Loch Lomond, from the amazing Falkirk Wheel.